Northern Lights, Camera, Action! Photographing the Aurora Borealis in Alaska

 - Focus: Infinity

-It’s useful to remember that you also need to go outside at the right time because the aurora isn’t visible during the day.
-Depending on what the forecasts say, the best time to be out is between midnight and 2 a.m. when the sky is darkest and clearest.
+It’s useful to remember that the best time to see the northern lights in Alaska isn’t during the day.
+Depending on what the forecasts say, the best time to be out is between midnight and 2 a.m., when the sky is darkest and clearest.

 Finally, don’t forget to add an intriguing element to your shot, aside from the lights.
 Try to give the image a sense of place by perhaps incorporating the mountain range in the background or shrubbery at the bottom of the picture.